+Sucrase Isomaltase (palatinase) Maltase Lactase

-Sucrase (n = 36) Isomaltase (palatinase) (n = 35) Maltase (n = 36) Lactase (n = 36)
+(n 1⁄4 36) (n 1⁄4 35) (n 1⁄4 36) (n 1⁄4 36)

 Mean 2.3 1.9 41.5 30.5

-Standard deviation 4.4 5.8 34.7 19.2
+Standard deviation 4.4 5.8 34.7 19.2 S9

-Median 0 0 29.2 27.6

-Minimum 0 0 10.9 5.2

-Maximum 15.4 33.3 166.7 101.5
+www.jpgn.org

+Failure to thrive 39 (60) Median 0 0 29.2 27.6 Mage Market S5, Supplement 2, Nov vember 2012 ^{22 (34)} Minimum 8th 0 Starch Digestion Consol lium Works Hop Irritable bowel syndrome 12 (18) Maximum 15.4 33.3 166.7 101.5 heterozygotes with less severely reduced sucrase and isomaltase and even what appears to be true heterozygotes with 1 normal allele and what appears to be a more severe mutation on the other allele (4-6,34).
+One patient in the cohort studies by Scott et al appeared to have normal wild-type genes on both alleles with moderately reduced sucrase activity and symptoms provoked by sucrose consumption, which suggested acquired sucrase deficiency even in the presence of normal small intestinal morphology (4).
+Other causes of false-positive results come from biopsies taken in the proximal duodenum, where disaccharidase levels are often only approximately two-thirds of the levels found in the proximal jejunum (35).
+In addition, mishandling of biopsy specimens resulting in inadequate rapidity of freezing and premature thawing can result in a diffuse reduction in disaccharidase activity.
+Studies of replicate intestinal biopsy disaccharidase assays have demonstrated a coefficient of variation of 27%, stressing the variability of the assay (18).
+This variation emphasizes the role of clinical judgment in making the diagnosis of CSID from mucosal disaccharidase assay values.
 Other less invasive methods of diagnosis include the sucrose breath hydrogen study and differential urinary disaccharides (36,37).
-Although relatively easy to accomplish, the sucrose breath hydrogen study is compromised by significant contamination from both false-positives (secondary sucrase deficiency from villous injury, dumping syndrome, and bacterial overgrowth) and false-negatives (nonhydrogen producers, antibiotic interference, delayed gastric emptying).
-Also, this test can provoke severe symptoms as a result of the 2-g/kg oral sucrose load given to patients with CSID.
+Although relatively easy to accomplish, the sucrose breath hydrogen study is compromised by significant contamination from both false-positives (secondary sucrase deficiency from villous injury, dumping syndrome, and bacterial overgrowth) and falsenegatives (nonhydrogen producers, antibiotic interference, delayed gastric emptying).
+Also, this test can provoke severe symptoms as a result of the 2-g/kg or al sucrose load given to patients with CSID.
 The differential urinary disaccharide test examines the ratio of urinary sucrose:lactulose, which should approach 1.0 in patients with CSID; however for accurate results, this test relies on obtaining an accurate 10-hour urine collection that is difficult in many infants and young children and the presence of normal intestinal permeability.

-Figure 1 summarizes data from studies of the utility of a ^{13}C -sucrose breath test to diagnose CSID (38).
-This test requires the administration of a small dose of uniformly labeled ^{13}C -sucrose mixed in unlabeled maltodextrin in water as a carrier and the subsequent collection of $^{13}\text{CO}2$ -enriched breath samples every 15 minutes for 2 hours.
-The separate administration of ^{13}C -glucose mixed in maltodextrin and collection of $^{13}\text{CO}2$ allows ^{13}C -sucrose hydrolysis and digestion to be expressed as a coefficient of glucose oxidation (CGO).
-As Figure 1 shows, the mean percent CGO of ^{13}C -sucrose in 10 patients with CSID is 25% \pm 21% compared with 146% \pm 45% in 10 age-matched controls.
+Figure 1 summarizes data from studies of the utility of a 13C-sucrose breath test to diagnose CSID (38).
+This test requires the administration of a small dose of uniformly labeled 13C-sucrose mixed in unlabeled maltodextrin in water as a carrier and the subsequent collection of 13CO2-enriched breath samples every 15 minutes for 2 hours.
+The separate administration of 13C-glucose mixed in maltodextrin and collection of 13CO2 allows 13C-sucrose hydrolysis and digestion to be expressed as a coefficient of glucose oxidation (CGO).
+As Figure 1 shows, the mean percent CGO of 13C-sucrose in 10 patients with CSID is 25% 21% compared with 146% 45% in 10 age-matched controls.
 A cutoff of 79% CGO yields 100% sensitivity and specificity for CSID.
 Although the test requires 2 breath tests and infrared spectrophotometry, it has several advantages: it is noninvasive, has excellent sensitivity and specificity, and avoids provocation of gastrointestinal symptoms because of an excessive sucrose load.